arulkolla/website/input/blog.2023-09-28.Explorers_of_Sky_shook_me_to_my_core.md

 #### The Ending Sequence

-The last 16 minutes of the game are below, in all their 2011-era quality.
+The last few minutes of the game are below, in all their 2011-era quality.
 No matter, since they hit just as hard.

 <iframe  width="560"  height="315"  src="https://www.youtube-nocookie.com/embed/xX2L3YHY0J8"  title="YouTube video player"  frameborder="0"  allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  allowfullscreen></iframe>